Asset-based Community Development of Migrant-Local Community Project

 Nurturing New Generation of Social Work Teachers in China

-Conferene on Mental Health at Xiamen University (Jan 2020)
+Conference on Mental Health at Xiamen University (Jan 2020)

 The project is in response to the foreseeable challenges of the new generation of social work teachers in the journey of professionalization of social work in China.
-With our grounded experience on the platform of China Research and Development Network and the partnership with Peking University (PKU) through PKU-PolyU China Social Work Research Centre, we affirm that social work profession is an integration of education, research and practice.
+With our grounded experience on the platform of China and Global Development Network and the partnership with Peking University (PKU) through PKU-PolyU China Social Work Research Centre, we affirm that social work profession is an integration of education, research and practice.
 It aims to nurture new generation of social work educators in China who will take up the leadership role in social work development with the competencies to be a practice-researcher and practice-educator.

 Key bases and themes